 Aruch currently partners with the University of Cuenca in Ecuador to lead STS’s winter study abroad and global classroom courses, exploring and comparing relationships between technology and society with school communities in Ecuador.
 He also collaborates with UMD’s Department of Anthropology to lead a summer field course to Brazil on Environmental Conservation and Indigenous Peoples.

-Aruch is a doctoral candidate in international education policy at the University of Maryland (UMD).
-His doctoral research explores the experiences of different actor groups within an international research and education partnership set in the Kayapó Indigenous Territories in the Brazilian Amazon.
+Aruch recently earned his Ph.D. in international education policy at the University of Maryland (UMD).
+His doctoral research explored the experiences of different actor groups within an international research and education partnership set in the Kayapó Indigenous Territories in the Brazilian Amazon.
 Aruch’s other interests include cross-cultural collaborations, education for sustainable development, the role of technology in education, and sustainability science.